WA's Wildflower Country: 7-Day Road Trip

 Spend the evening at the oh, so sophisticated Laurelville Manor to end the trip with a teeny taste of luxury.
 The Edwardian two storey homestead was initially built in 1896 and features wide bullnosed verandas, elegant turrets and nine beautifully furnished rooms, surrounded by a garden of over 500 rose bushes.
 Nestled on three acres, the home belonged to the Marwick family for six generations.

-Enjoy a complimentary and individualised breakfast of fresh and poached fruits, gourmet muesli, yogurt, juices and fresh eggs and breads served by Laurelville hosts, Phil and Sandra.
-Trust us, you won’t want to miss this.
+Enjoy a complimentary breakfast at Laurelville of fresh and poached fruits, gourmet muesli, yogurt, juices and fresh eggs and breads served by Laurelville hosts, Phil and Sandra.
+Trust us, you won't want to miss this.